Hurricane Matthew: US evacuations underway

 - Florida governor says residents need to prepare to be hit by major hurricane

-- Florida, Georgia, South Carolina and North Carolina issue state of emergency declarations
+- Florida, Georgia, South Carolina and North Carolina issue emergency declarations

 Are you affected by Hurricane Matthew?
 If it is safe for you to do so, WhatsApp us on *+44 7435 939 154* to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

+(CNN)Hurricane Matthew likely won't strike the US for another day -- but after seeing its devastating impact on Haiti, many are not taking chances.

+They've raided stores for supplies, waited in seemingly endless gas station lines and evacuated their homes as the storm threatens much of the East Coast.
-(CNN)After its harsh winds and heavy rains assailed Caribbean nations, Hurricane Matthew late Tuesday night continued to march toward the US, where people have already started to stock up on goods and evacuate their homes.

-The deadly hurricane, which has sustained winds at 130 mph as it heads toward the Bahamas, late Tuesday triggered a hurricane warning for parts of Florida -- and started to cause headaches elsewhere along the East Coast.
+After its harsh winds and heavy rains assailed Caribbean nations, Hurricane Matthew continued early Wednesday its march toward the US.
+The deadly hurricane, which has sustained winds at 125 mph as it heads toward the Bahamas, has triggered a hurricane warning for parts of Florida -- and started to cause headaches elsewhere along the East Coast.

-Forecasters predict the Category 4 hurricane will brush up against the East Coast -- including Florida, Georgia, South Carolina, and North Carolina -- sometime between Thursday evening and Saturday.
+Forecasters predict it will be a Category 4 hurricane by the time it brushes up against the East Coast -- including Florida, Georgia, South Carolina, and North Carolina -- sometime between Thursday evening and Saturday.

 The Hurricane Center said the storm could make landfall in any of those states.
 It also noted that long-range forecasting can be imprecise and cautioned each of those areas to be on guard.